atharvameshram/Image-Aesthetic-Scorer/README.md

 The project aims to calculate the aesthetic score of the provided picture.

 ### Tech Stack used:
-ML Model:
+ML Model: TensorFlow, OpenCV for core Python implementation

 UI: React JS

-Backend: Spring boot
+Backend: Spring boot, TensorFlow for Java library for Java-based ML implementation